 By Lister’s count, there have been eight people in Kuwait, and one each from Qatar, Turkey (another complicated case), and Lebanon, sanctioned officially for financially supporting al-Nusra.
 This can “seem to imply that Doha’s problems regarding the group are minor,” Weinberg notes.
-“But while this figure is technically accurate, it also dramatically underestimates the number of individuals who were based in Qatar and accused of funding the group,” as the above sketches of the Abd al-Salam family, al-Ka’bi, al-Kawari, al-Bakr, and al-Subaiy make clear.
+“But while this figure is technically accurate, it also dramatically underestimates the number of individuals who were based in Qatar and accused of funding the group,” as the above sketches of al-Kuwari, al-Khawar, the Abd al-Salam family, al-Ka’bi, al-Kawari, al-Bakr, and al-Subaiy make clear.

 As al-Qaeda, under the HTS banner, treads the path of its parent organization in trying to integrate itself into local populations and make itself indispensable to Syrian opposition societies, there have been some indications that HTS is relying more on internal sources of revenue, such as “taxing”—extorting—local populations and on the war spoils carried off from the pro-regime coalition and from the rebel groups whose bases and supplies it stole in January.
 Al-Qaeda’s external donations model persists, however, and al-Anizi’s designation illuminates just a small part of the networks feeding al-Qaeda in Syria, taking advantage of the unravelling of the post-9/11 restrictions on terrorist “charities” and donors, a phenomenon partly abetted by Western allies who were asked to chart their own path in a world where American hegemony was in retreat.